 Now imagine a family of 4 in Victoria where their dream vacation is Disney World in Orlando.
 A standard fare is $1179.29 for the dates chosen which is absolutely bonkers.
 However, with the Buddy Pass, two tickets will only run you $1,300.59.
 If you had two Buddy Passes, you’d pay $2,601.18, which is a savings of $2,115.98.

 It’s really not that hard to see how valuable the Air Canada Buddy Pass can be.
-Individual travellers and people who prefer to fly premium or business won’t get much value here, but there’s no denying how much you can save.
-All you need to do is plan a little bit and apply for the right credit cards, and you can travel for less.
-Head over to Prince of Travel who has a very detailed look at all of the new Aeroplan cards.
+Individual travellers and people who prefer to fly in the premium cabin or business for comfort won’t get much value here, but there’s no denying how much you can save.
+Those who like to maximize the Aeroplan loyalty program will also be disappointed that you can no longer convert your Buddy Pass to bonus points.
+That said, all you need to do is plan a little bit and apply for the right credit cards, and you can get a Buddy Pass.